Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

 	The following returned messages will help determine if a firmware update is needed.

   	-   `NoOperation`: Nothing to do, already at version.
   	-   `NoSolution`: No image is available or data is missing.
   	-   `succeeded`: A firmware version that FAS can update the firmware to is available and it should work when actually updating the firmware.
   	-   `failed`: There is something that FAS could do, but it likely would fail; most likely because the file is missing.

   	1. Get a high-level summary of the FAS job to determine if there are any upgradeable firmware images available.

 		Use the returned `actionID` from the cray fas actions create command.

 		In the example below, there are two operations in the `succeeded` state, indicating there is an available firmware version that FAS can use to update firmware.

      	```bash
        ncn-m001# cray fas actions status describe actionID
        blockedBy = []
        state = "completed"
        actionID = "0a305f36-6d89-4cf8-b4a1-b9f199afaf3b" startTime = "2020-06-23 15:43:42.939100799 +0000 UTC"
        snapshotID = "00000000-0000-0000-0000-000000000000"
        endTime = "2020-06-23 15:48:59.586748151 +0000 UTC"

        [actions.command]
        description = "upgrade of x9000c1s3b1 Nodex.BIOS to WNC 1.1.2" tag = "default"
        restoreNotPossibleOverride = true timeLimit = 1000
        version = "latest" overrideDryrun = false [actions.operationCounts] noOperation = 0
        succeeded = 2
        verifying = 0
        unknown = 0
        configured = 0
        initial = 0
        failed = 0
        noSolution = 0
        aborted = 0
        needsVerified = 0
        total = 2
        inProgress = 0
        blocked = 0 [[actions]] blockedBy = [] state = "completed"
        actionID = "0b9300d6-8f06-4019-a8fa-7b3ff65e5aa8" startTime = "2020-06-18 03:06:25.694573366 +0000 UTC"
        snapshotID = "00000000-0000-0000-0000-000000000000"
        endTime = "2020-06-18 03:11:06.806297546 +0000 UTC"
        ```

        The action is still in progress if the state field is not completed or aborted.

     2. View the details of an action to get more information on each operation in the FAS action.

 		In the example below, there is an operation for an xname in the failed state, indicating there is something that FAS could do, but it likely would fail.
 A common cause for an operation failing is because the firmware image file is missing.

        ```bash
        ncn-m001# cray fas actions describe actionID --format json
        {
              "parameters": {
                "stateComponentFilter": {
                  "deviceTypes": [
                    "routerBMC"
                  ]
                },
                "command": {
                  "dryrun": false,
                  "description": "upgrade of routerBMCs for cray",
+                 "tag": "default",
+                 "restoreNotPossibleOverride": true,
+                 "timeLimit": 1000,
+                 "version": "latest"
+               },
+               "inventoryHardwareFilter": {
+                 "manufacturer": "cray"
+               },
+               "imageFilter": {
+                 "imageID": "00000000-0000-0000-0000-000000000000"
+               },
+               "targetFilter": {
+                 "targets": [
+                   "BMC"
+                 ]
+               }
+             },
+             "blockedBy": [],
+             "state": "completed",
+             "command": {
+               "dryrun": false,
+               "description": "upgrade of routerBMCs for cray",